cletuzz00/ros2-voice-llm-pipeline/ReadMe.md

 │           └── tts_node.py   # OpenAI TTS node
 └── README.md                # This file
 ```

+Other scripts can import from `voice_pipeline` to build custom pipelines (STT-only, text-only LLM, Reachy demos, etc.).

 **Note:** The root-level node files (`stt_node.py`, `llm_node.py`, `tts_node.py`) can be run directly with Python.
 The `ros2_package/` directory contains a proper ROS2 package structure for use with `ros2 run` commands.